Civil War Site

 In the present day, Raleigh County continues to be an important center for the coal mining industry in West Virginia.
 The county is also known for its beautiful natural landscapes, including the New River Gorge National River and the Appalachian Mountains.
 The county's history and natural resources continue to shape its identity, attracting visitors and providing opportunities for economic development.

-This timeline provides a concise overview of the key events in the history of Raleigh County, West Virginia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Raleigh County, West Virginia.

 • 1777 - Raleigh County was formed from parts of Fayette County and named after Sir Walter Raleigh, an English explorer.